Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 The surprised voices of the clan echoed backward through the ranks.
 Suddenly, the 200 or so fighters in front of them felt less like a cornered group and more like a small, elite force sent to demolish them.

 “Charge!”
-Wen Zhi yelled as he barreled forward, knocked people off their feet and carving a path forward.
+Wen Zhi yelled as he barreled forward, knocking people off their feet and carving a path forward.
 With the pick-me-up he consumed, he was raring to kick as much ass as he possibly could.

 After seeing Katsys take out so many with her bombs, and now, Ludmila smashing through the clan’s sturdiest defenses, there was an itch that Wen Zhi wanted to scratch.
 It was an annoyance that came from falling behind the others as he was supposedly leading the charge against the Thunder Phoenix Clan.

 “Gotta take back some of that glory for myself!”
 He yelled out as his spear swept across the space in front of him.
-As he envisioned himself as a certain War God from a Musou game, Wen Zhi made ripples through the ranks like he was a one-man army.
+As he envisioned himself as a certain War God from a Musou video game, Wen Zhi made ripples through the ranks like he was a one-man army.

 Because of his high defense, he could ignore the attacks coming towards him as he became a whirlwind that blasted straight past the final gate and continued onward towards the main grounds.